 The Alaska MileagePlan award chart to Australia offers terrific values.

-You can earn Alaska Airlines miles by using one of its co-branded credit cards — Alaska Airlines Visa Signature® card and Alaska Airlines Platinum Plus Credit Card.
+You can earn Alaska Airlines miles by using one of its co-branded credit card — Alaska Airlines Visa Signature® card.
 Finding a premium class award seat using Alaska Mileage Plans miles is not easy.
 The same issue with not being able to get Qantas first or business on American also applies here: By the time Alaska makes partners flights available to its members, they’ve usually been snatched.

 Cathay Pacific offers a terrific value, not only because the award redemption levels are lower than American, but also because Alaska Mileage Plan doesn’t prohibit flying to Australia via Asia.